compbiocore/conda-recipes/README.md

 The build system for all the recipes is CentOS 6 with conda build 3.
 A Docker image of our build system is on [Dockerhub](https://hub.docker.com/r/compbiocore/dockerfiles/) if needed.

+# Our CI workflow

+To maintain package quality and compatibility we keep a `main` conda environment which has recent versions of gcc, zlib and other vital software.
+For each recipe that is uploaded,

 # Contributors

 Fernando Gelin, August Guang, Andrew Leith, Ashok Ragavendran.